 After your operation you will wake up in the recovery room before returning to the ward.
 You may still be very sleepy and be given oxygen through a clear face mask to help you breathe comfortably immediately after your operation.
-To allow your abdomen to recover from surgery you may only have something light to eat until the next day.
+You will be encouraged to take a few sips of water once you feel up to it.
 An intravenous infusion also known as a 'drip' will be attached to your hand or arm to give you fluids and prevent dehydration until you are drinking enough.